AtmosphericIgnition/gixy/docs/en/index.md

 echo "resolver 1.1.1.1;" | gixy -
 ```

-## Docker usage
+### Docker Usage

-Gixy is available as a Docker image [from the Docker hub](https://hub.docker.com/r/getpagespeed/gixy/).
-To
-use it, mount the configuration that you want to analyse as a volume and provide the path to the
-configuration file when running the Gixy image.
+Gixy is available as a Docker image [from the Docker Hub](https://hub.docker.com/r/getpagespeed/gixy/).
+To use it, mount the configuration that you want to analyze as a volume and provide the path to the configuration file when running the Gixy image.
 ```
 $ docker run --rm -v `pwd`/nginx.conf:/etc/nginx/conf/nginx.conf getpagespeed/gixy /etc/nginx/conf/nginx.conf
 ```